 Then add chopped green chillies, cumin seeds and red chilli powder.
 Roast them for 10-15 seconds till they start releasing their aromas.

 Drain all the excess water from rice.
 Add these soaked rice in the pan.
 Stir gently so that rice is mixed well with all the spices.
-Add water & rock salt (sendha namak) to it.
-Let it cook on low flame.
+Add water & rock salt to it.
+Bring it to boil once & then let it cook on low flame.

 (If you like the consistency to be on softer side i.e. more of the khichdi texture then just add 1/2 cup water more.)